Hedgehog-Computing/hedgehog-lab/CONTRIBUTING.md

 > About this section, The core team is under discussion and organizing branches, So you may not follow these Settings for the time being.

-Before doing any commits, you will want to pull down the latest and greatest from dev.
-From here, merge, and resolve any conflicts between your branch and dev.
+Before doing any commits, you will want to pull down the latest and greatest from master.
+From here, merge, and resolve any conflicts between your branch and master.
 Its a good rule of thumb to pull frequently as development is constantly happening.

 ### Pull Requests For hedgehog-lab(draft)

 > Pull requests related to the hedgehog-lab core:

-- For bug fixes and documentation updates submit pull requests to master.
+- For any new features, bug fixes and documentation updates, submit pull requests to master.
-- For new features and enhancements submit pull requests to dev

 ### Pull Requests For Docs